Morton Klein: Zionist Organization of America

 In 1993, while serving as the Philadelphia chapter president of the Zionist Organization of America, Klein was elected national president.
 He is credited for converting it from a moribund group to a high-profile, outspoken organization.
 After the Obama administration abstained from using its veto power to block United Nations Security Council Resolution 2334 which stated that Israeli Settlement in the West Bank is a "flagrant" violation of international law, Klein called Obama "a Jew-hating antisemite."

 Through the ZOA, Klein criticized Democratic congresswoman Alexandria Ocasio Cortez for using the phrase never again in reference to the Trump administration's immigration detention facilities.
 Klein has also called for Rashida Tlaib to be removed from Democratic Party for what he views as antisemitic comments.

 In November 2022, after Donald Trump had dinner with Kanye West and Nick Fuentes, Klein said "I have become very frightened for my people ...
 Donald Trump is not an antisemite.
 He loves Israel.
 He loves Jews.
 But he mainstreams, he legitimizes Jew hatred and Jew haters.
 And this scares me."

 Controversies

 Statements on Profiling of Muslims

 Klein has stated his belief that the U.S. should engage in religious profiling of Muslims.
 "In an era in which the vast majority of terrorism is committed by Muslims, in order to protect American citizens, we should adopt the same profiling policies as Israel and be more thorough in vetting Muslims," he told The Forward.
 Klein said he would also support profiling of Jews under certain circumstances.
 "If most terror were committed by Jews I would support profiling Jews."
-In 2012 he voiced opposition to Palestinian statehood, saying "Statehood will only promote the Palestinians’ terrorist agenda.
-Statehood is not the answer." and said that the illegal Israeli settlements in Israeli-occupied land are a "fake issue".
+In 2012, he voiced opposition to Palestinian statehood, saying "Statehood will only promote the Palestinians’ terrorist agenda.
+Statehood is not the answer."
+He also said that the existence of Israeli settlements on occupied land is a "fake issue".